gordalina/cachetool/README.md

 | `2.x` | `>=5.5.9`
 | `1.x` | `>=5.3.3`

-## Troubleshooting

-> [RuntimeException]
-> Error: Unable to open primary script: /dev/shm/cachetool-584743c678dbb.php (No such file or directory)
-> Status: 404 Not Found
-> Content-type: text/html; charset=UTF-8
-> No input file specified.

-This means that cachetool could not write to `/dev/shm` provide a directory that cachetool can write to through `php cachetool.phar --tmp-dir=/writable/dir` or configuration.
-This directory should also be readable by the web user running php-fpm/apache.

-## SELinux

-To have cachetool working with SELinux [read this comment by @driskell](https://github.com/gordalina/cachetool/issues/9#issuecomment-742669509).

 ## License

 CacheTool is licensed under the MIT License - see the [LICENSE](LICENSE) for details